rick-suspends/DevEx-Docs-Validator/docs/index.md

 ---

 This project has three main sections:
-- Documentation content: Markdown -> Jekyll -> HTML/JS/CSS -> GitHub Pages
+- Jekyll-based documentation content: Markdown -> Jekyll -> HTML/JS/CSS -> GitHub Pages
 - Python tools: Validate the Markdown, links, and assets of the documentation content
 - CI/CD flow: GitHub Action workflows to run the Python tools before rebuilding and updating the Docker image.

 ## GitHub repository

+To fork the repository for your own use, fork from the command line with `git repo fork rick-suspends/DevEx-Starter-Template --clone=true new-repo-name`